-Global Opportunities is Thornburg’s most flexible equity offering.
+Global Opportunities Fund is Thornburg’s most flexible equity offering.
 The fund is diversified geographically, with the freedom to invest globally to enhance risk-adjusted returns.
-Historically, the U.S. has constituted approximately 30% to 50% of the portfolio, while emerging markets have made up about 5% to 20%.

 Thornburg believes that diversification beyond a certain number of holdings may yield only marginal performance benefits.
+The fund typically holds 30 to 40 positions.
 In a focused portfolio, the task of analyzing, understanding, and tracking holdings is more manageable than with a portfolio of 100 to 200 securities.

 The first step in our investment process is to ask: What is the quality of the business?
 To understand this, we look at the company’s competitive position: reviewing barriers to entry, balance sheet strength, management quality, and more.
 We also evaluate return on capital, return on equity, alignment of interests with shareholders, margin structure, and other factors.

 The second step is to ask: Is the company undervalued?
-We consider a number of metrics to determine ultimate free cash flow and asset value, including discounted cash flows, the capital intensity of the business, market versus book value, hidden assets, and possible value of strategic alternatives.
+We consider a number of metrics to determine ultimate free cash flow and asset value, including cash vs. accounting earnings, the capital intensity of the business, market versus book value, hidden assets, and possible value of strategic alternatives.

-Finally, we determine whether there is a path to success.
+Finally, we ask: Is there a path to success.
 As a sort of reality check, we ask ourselves: what must happen in order for the stock to reach its price target?

 We May Consider Selling a Holding When: